 5. The proposal should be compatible with the research interests of staff involved in supervision.

-Applicants are very strongly recommended to communicate with the relevant Postgraduate Co-ordinator before submitting an application.
-These are:
+Applicants should communicate with the relevant Postgraduate Masters strand Co-ordinator before submitting an application.

-The fees for the current academic year can be found on the University website at:
+The fees for 2015-2016 academic year can be found on the Univeristy Website

 Is there a separate application form for funding?